TheWinRaRs/Writeups/RACTF/Pwn/Puffer Overflow/Puffer Overflow.md

 Now what?
 Loaded on the stack is the function eval.
 Now, using the same method as put_on_stack again, we construct our python payload that cats the flag.
 Finally, we wrap it all up with a b"\x83\x01" - call the function eval, loaded from globals()['eval'], with one argument.

-I ended up doing some enumeration, and finding `flag.tx`t in `/home/ractf`, then catting it.
+I ended up doing some enumeration, and finding `flag.txt` in `/home/ractf`, then catting it.

 This results in the flag ractf{Puff3rf1sh??}.
-I will post the final bytecode, my generation script, and the final exploit script below.
+I will post the final bytecode below and my generation script and final exploit script as `generator.py` and `puffer.py`.

 Bytecode: